mdmillerdev/mdmillerdev.github.io/README.md

 # Hello!
-I am Michael Miller
+I am Michael D. Miller

 This is the repository I use to hold the code for my personal website and subsequently host it using Github Pages.